Boubacar Hanne

-Boubacar Rafael Neto Hanne (born 26 February 1999) is a Portuguese professional footballer who plays as a left winger for Qatari Second Division club Mesaimeer SC.
+Boubacar Rafael Neto Hanne (born 26 February 1999) is a Portuguese professional footballer who plays as a left winger for Bulgarian First League club Spartak Varna.

 Early life

 Hanne was born in Paços de Ferreira, Porto District, to Senegalese footballer Hanne Tanou and a Portuguese mother.
 He joined F.C.
 Paços de Ferreira's youth system at the age of 8.

 Club career

 On 18 July 2017, Hanne and his compatriot Pedro Gonçalves signed two-year contracts with English club Wolverhampton Wanderers, being assigned to the under-23 team.
 He never appeared competitively for the main squad during his tenure, being loaned to FC Jumilla in the Spanish Segunda División B and Grasshopper Club Zürich in the Swiss Challenge League.

 Hanne returned to his country on 7 August 2020, joining Gil Vicente F.C. on a three-year deal.
 He made his Primeira Liga debut on 27 September, coming on as a 75th-minute substitute for Antoine Leautey in a 1–0 home win against Portimonense SC.
-He scored his first goal in the competition 15 months later, closing the 3–0 away victory over C.D.
+He scored his only goal in the competition 15 months later, closing the 3–0 away victory over C.D.
 Tondela.

 On 11 January 2023, Hanne agreed to a one-and-a-half-year contract at Liga I club FC Argeș Pitești.
+He subsequently returned to his country, representing in quick succession Länk FC Vilaverdense and S.C.U.
+Torreense in the Liga Portugal 2.